 - Work as a buddy to support and train new associates and team leaders.

-If you would like to progress in Wetherspoon, our award-winning training programme offers you the skills and knowledge which you will need to proceed and succeed.
-Speak to your pub manager about the opportunities available to you; these may include:
+If you would like to progress in Wetherspoon, speak to your pub manager about the opportunities available to you; these may include:

 - Wetherspoon apprenticeship academy